grimmer0125/search-github-starred/README.md

 To be added.

 ### Referenced repository
-The parameters and the flow about github api calls are from https://github.com/mjmsmith/starredsearch.
-Also Github official icons are copied from that repository, which is a excellent project and uses Swift on server side to implement the same function, seraching the information on starred repositories without using elasticsearch.
+The parameters and the flow about github api calls are from https://github.com/mjmsmith/starredsearch, which is a excellent project and uses Swift on server side to implement the same function, seraching the information on starred repositories without using elasticsearch.